rajexcited/personal-finance-ui/test-cases/expense/purchase/edit-purchase-tc3.md

      - close the popup and verify message `no receipt uploaded` is displayed.
    - click and expand `break into purchase items`. verify item count is 0 and all fields in row are empty.
    - enter item name to `snacks`, amount to `4.5`, purchase type to `food shopping`, tags to `daily, brakfast`
-6. click on `update` button.
+6. User clicks on `update` button.

 ## Expected Outcome:

 - The loading indicator is displayed for few seconds (~3) while purchase is being updated.
-- when successfully updated, the expense list is showing updated purchase with filled out values.
+- When successfully updated, the expense list is showing updated purchase with filled out values.
 - `view receipts` action is not showing for the purchase.
-- in small screen, it can be expanded. verify details
+- In small/mobile screen, it can be expanded. verify details

 ## Impact Area:

 ### frontend

+- View Expenses page
-- expense page
+- Edit Purchase page
+- navigation component
+- expenses module
-- update purchase form
+- purchase component

 ### backend api

+- expense count api
-- expense list api
+- expense api
+- purchase api
 - purchase type api
 - payment account api
 - share person api
-- purchase api get
 - purchase tags api
+- currency profile api
-- purchase api post
+- purchase receipt api

 ## Type of Test:

+- End to End
-- Integration
+- Regression
 - Demo site testable

 ## Tags:

-- feature=`expense,purchase,edit`
+- feature=`expense`
 - execution=`manual`
 - impact=`high`
 - type=`positive`
+- devices=`desktop,mobile`

 ## Affected Versions: